General Information

 Tower of a suspended bridge made of a wood log and a living tree

-Column C is made of a wood log (ground-embedded base), and the walkway cable passes over its top end; column D is made of a living tree, and the walkway cable is connected to it by a vertical cable (steel wire rope).
-Figure 6 shows the connections between the walkway cable and the tree.
+Column A2 is made of a wood log (ground-embedded base), and the walkway cable passes over its top end; column B2 is made of a living tree, and the walkway cable is connected to it by a vertical cable (steel wire rope).
+Figure 6 shows the connection between the walkway cable and the living tree.

 Walkway cable to vertical cable Vertical cable to tree